Auto-exploration for online reinforcement learning: Abstract

 \section{Abstract}

 The exploration-exploitation dilemma in reinforcement learning (RL) is a fundamental challenge to efficient RL algorithms.
 Existing algorithms for finite state and action discounted RL problems address this by assuming sufficient exploration over both state and action spaces.
 However, this yields non-implementable algorithms and sub-optimal performance.
-To resolve these limitations, we introduce a new class of methods with auto-exploration, or methods that automatically explore both state and action spaces in a parameter-free way, i.e.,~without a priori knowledge of problem-dependent parameters.
-We present two variants: one for the tabular setting and one for linear function approximation.
-Under algorithm-independent assumptions on the existence of an exploring optimal policy, both methods attain $O(\epsilon^{-2})$ sample complexity to solve to $\epsilon$ error.
-Crucially, these complexities are novel since they are void of algorithm-dependent parameters seen in prior works, which may be arbitrarily large.
-The methods are also simple to implement because they are parameter-free and do not directly estimate the unknown parameters.
-These feats are achieved by new algorithmic innovations for RL, including a dynamic mixing time, a discounted state distribution for sampling, a simple robust gradient estimator, and a recent advantage gap function to certify convergence.
+To resolve these limitations, we introduce a new class of methods with auto-exploration, or methods that automatically explore both state and action spaces.
+Auto-exploration can be applied in both the tabular and linear function approximation settings.
+Under algorithm-independent assumptions on the existence of an exploring optimal policy, both settings attain $O(\epsilon^{-2})$ sample complexity to solve to $\epsilon$ error.
+These complexities are novel since they avoid algorithm-dependent parameters seen in prior works, which may be arbitrarily large.
+The methods are also simple to implement because they are parameter-free.
+We achieve these results by integrating auto-exploration into policy mirror descent to avoid the (unknown) stationary distribution seen in prior art.
+In the tabular setting, we introduce a dynamic exploration time with a data-driven stopping time, while for linear function approximation, we propose a new sampling distribution based on the discounted visitation distribution that covers a more general class of Markov chains.